tranvictor/hackerrankit/README.md

 After you issue `hackerrankit`, it does the following steps:

 1. Silently go to the url to extract information about that problem such as `name`, `sample input`, `sample output`.
 2. Base on the `name`, it creates a directory inside your current working directory whose name equals to the problem's name replaced spaces with `-` character.
-Example: `ACM ICPC Team` -> `ACM-ICPC-Team`.
+Example: `ACM ICPC Team` -> `acm-icpc-team`.
 3. Base on the language you specified in the command, it creates minimal necessary files for you to start working on the problem right a way.
 For example, with `C++`, it creates `main.cpp`, `sample.input`, `sample.out`, and `run.sh` for you to compile your solution, run it with `sample.input` and compare to `sample.output`.
 Its output is either `Accepted` or `Wrong Answer`.
 4. `hackerrankit` will try its best to initialize your `main.cpp` with useful declarations so you don't need to worry about them everytime you want to practising problem solving.
 For example: with `C++`, it will have common includes and useful `#define`, `main` function.